makeplans/makeplans-api/readme.md

 We recommend storing a timestamp for when the synchronisation was last performed.
 When the synchronisation is performed again this timestamp can be used to fetch any changes on the `updated_at` attribute for the object you want to retrieve (e.g. the parameter `since` for bookings).

-## Client libraries
+## API libraries

-MakePlans does not officially support client libraries but they might be useful for you.
+MakePlans does not officially support API libraries but they might be useful for you.
 Please note that these projects are **not** made by MakePlans but made publicly available by other developers who have used the MakePlans API.
 Any questions should be made directly to the responsible developers.
 If you find any errors or areas of improvement please make a pull request to improve the project.

 * [NodeJS by Mable](https://github.com/mableteam/makeplans).
 * [CakePHP by Pollenizer](https://github.com/Pollenizer/CakePHP-MakePlans-Plugin).